 What you will need

-- Clean out your old 4oz candle with hot water and soap.
+- Clean out your old candle jar with hot water and soap.
 Check out this blog post for detailed steps!
 (I left our planter clear, but if you want to have a painted succulent planter, check out our blog on a Painted and Distressed Mason Jar Vase to learn how to paint your jar using chalk paint!)

 - Carefully remove your succulent from the planter it came with and remove excess soil from the roots.
 This is a bit messy, and you’ll want to be gentle as to not tear any of the roots.